 Keep the stools (faeces) soft, and don't strain on the toilet.
 You can do this by the following:

 - Eat plenty of fibre such as fruit, vegetables, cereals, wholegrain bread, etc.

 - Fibre supplements.
 If a high-fibre diet is not helping, you can take fibre supplements (bulking agents) such as ispaghula, methylcellulose, bran or sterculia.
-You can buy these at pharmacies or get them on prescription.
-Methylcellulose also helps to soften faeces directly which makes them easier to pass.
+You can buy these at pharmacies or obtain them on prescription.
+Methylcellulose also helps to soften stools directly which makes them easier to pass.